-- 1. When assessing the objectivity and independence of outside service provider the chief audit executive considers: - A. a financial interest an external service provider may have in an organization; - B. the personal or professional affiliation an external service provider may have with the board, senior management, or others within the organization; - C. the relationship an external service provider may have had with an organization or activities being reviewed; - D. the expertise of an outside service provider;
+1. When assessing the objectivity and independence of outside service provider the chief audit executive considers:

+A. a financial interest an external service provider may have in the organization;

+B. the personal or professional affiliation an external service provider may have with the board, senior management, or others within the organization;

+C. the relationship an external service provider may have had with the organization or the activities being reviewed;

+D. the expertise of an outside service provider;

-- E. the extent of other ongoing services an external service provider may be performing for an organization; - F. the compensation or other incentives that an external service provider may have. - 2.
-According to The International Standards for the Professional Practice of Internal Auditing external assessments of an internal audit activity by a qualified, independent reviewer or review team from outside an organization must be conducted at least: - A. quarterly; - B. annually; - C. once every three years; - D. once every five years. - 3.
-Internal auditors should use the phrase "conducted in accordance with the International Standards for the Professional Practice of Internal Auditing". - A. in all reports; - B. only if the results of the quality assurance and improvement program support this statement; - C. only if the chief audit executive's professional level is certified by the International Institute of Internal Auditors; - D. only if written permission of the International Institute of Internal Auditors is received. - 4.
-The prerogative of setting the audit techniques for a consulting engagement is retained by: - A. an external auditor; - B. the audit committee of an organization; - C. the Board of Directors of an organization; - D. the chief audit executive.
+E. the extent of other ongoing services an external service provider maximum be performing for the organization;

+F. the compensation or other incentives that an external service provider may have.

+2. According to The International Standards for the Professional Practice of Internal Auditing external assessments of an internal audit activity by a qualified, independent reviewer or review team from outside an organization must be conducted at least:

+A. quarterly;

+B. annually;

+C. once every three years

+D. once every five years.

+3. Internal auditors should use the phrase "conducted in accordance with the International Standards for the Professional Practice of Internal Auditing".

+A. in all reports

+B. only if the results of the quality assurance and improvement program support this statement

+C. only if the chief audit executive's professional level is certified by the International Institute of Internal Auditors

+D. only if written permission of the International Institute of Internal Auditors is received

+4. The prerogative of setting the audit techniques for a consulting engagement is retained by:

 The following are grading examples that may be applied in relation to audit opinions.
-Assign the description with the distinct auditor opinion in Table 5.10.
+Assign the description with the distinct auditor opinion in Tab.
+5.10

-Grading of auditor opinions according to Internal Control System
+Grading of auditor opinions on Internal Control System

-Grading of Auditor's Opinion The essense of auditor opinion Effective Some Improvement Needed Major Improvement Needed Unsatis- factory A few specific control weaknesses were noted; however, controls generally evaluated are adequate, appropriate, and effective to provide reasonable assurance that risks are being managed and objectives should be met.
-Controls evaluated are adequate, appropriate, and effective to provide reasonable assurance that risks are being managed and objectives should be met.
-Controls evaluated are not adequate, appropriate, or effective to provide reasonable assurance that risks are being managed and objectives should be met.
-Numerous specific control weaknesses were noted. controls evaluated are unlikely to provide reasonable assurance that risks are being managed and objectives should be met.
+The essense of auditor opinion grading of au ditor opinion

+Effective Some Major Unsatis-

+Improvement Improvement factory

+Needed Needed

+A few specific control weaknesses were

+noted; however, controls generally

+evaluated are adequate, appropriate, and

+effective to provide reasonable

+assurance that risks are being managed

+and objectives should be met.

+Controls evaluated are adequate,

+appropriate, and effective to provide

+reasonable assurance that risks are

+being managed and objectives should be

+met.

+Controls evaluated are not adequate,

+appropriate, or effective to provide

+reasonable assurance that

+risks are being managed and objectives

+should be met.

+Numerous specific control weaknesses

+were noted. controls evaluated are

+unlikely to provide reasonable assurance

+that risks are being managed and

+objectives should be met.